bazorbital/sb/smooth-booking/readme.txt

 Administrators gain a dedicated **Locations** workspace to capture physical or virtual venues with media-powered profile images, address/phone/email/website fields, industry selection, event toggles, company details, and soft delete/restore workflows powering business hours, holidays, REST, and CLI automation.
 Administrators can assign employees to one or more locations, toggle service availability with custom price overrides, and configure per-day working hours with optional breaks directly inside the Employees drawer.
 Administrators can manage booking-related email notifications, choose recipients, restrict by services, attach ICS files, and design HTML/Text content with placeholder codes.
 Email delivery preferences are configurable under **Smooth Booking → Settings → Email**, including SMTP credentials, retry periods, and test-sending.
-Administrators gain a dedicated **Calendar** view under **Smooth Booking → Calendar** to inspect each location's day-at-a-glance schedule with employee columns, configurable time-slot granularity, appointment colour-coding from service palettes, inline creation via modal, quick edit/delete affordances, and service/location/staff filters with Select2 multi-selects and chip-style toggles.
+Administrators gain a dedicated **Calendar** view under **Smooth Booking → Calendar** to inspect each location's day-at-a-glance schedule with employee columns, configurable time-slot granularity, appointment colour-coding from service palettes, inline creation via modal, quick edit/delete affordances, and service/location/employee filters with Select2 multi-selects that ship with “All services” and “All employees” defaults alongside chip-style toggles.

 == Installation ==
 1. Upload the `smooth-booking` folder to the `/wp-content/plugins/` directory or install via Composer.